bomminisivaprasad/android-doc/Create the Hello World app.md

 #### Explore the Project > Android pane
 In this practical, you will explore how the project is organized in Android Studio.

 1.If not already selected, click the **Project** tab in the vertical tab column on the left side of the Android Studio window.
-The Project pane appears.<br>
+The Project pane appears.

 2.To view the project in the standard Android project hierarchy, choose **Android** from the popup menu at the top of the Project pane, as shown below.

 ![install ](https://user-images.githubusercontent.com/21328787/86093104-11073080-bacc-11ea-9645-d3be1e17f3c0.png)